Frequently Asked Questions

 Please note that natural remedies (eg. vitamins), cough drops, and pain medication (Advil, Tylenol) are considered medication and the appropriate consent form must be signed, and can only be administered under the above guidelines.

 All KidZinc educators have a valid first aid certification and a criminal record check, including a vulnerable sector search.
 All KidZinc educators are certified through the Child Care Staff Certification Office as a Level 1, 2, or 3 child care staff.
 Alberta Child Care Licensing requires at least 1 in 4 staff are certified as a Level 2 or 3, which requires a minimum of 1-year in a child development-specific program.
-In addition, a number of our educators have bachelors or masters degrees in a variety of other areas, including nursing, science, psychology, social work, counselling, and teaching.
+In addition, a number of our educators have bachelors or masters degrees in a variety of other areas, including nursing, education, science, psychology, social work, and counselling.

 KidZinc is licensed under the Alberta Early Learning and Child Care Act.
 This legislation provides guidelines ensuring the safety of all children in the program and confirming that that KidZinc meets the developmental, emotional, physical, and spiritual needs of children in the program.
 KidZinc programs undergo regular, unannounced inspections from Alberta Child Care Licensing officers.